drogue-iot/blog.drogue.io/content/2021-08-17-websocket-integration/index.md

     }
 }
 ```
 And voilà, you are streaming events in your application !
-This example is pretty basic, you should get fancy and add some async in there. \
+This example is pretty basic, you should get fancy and add some async and authentication in there. \

+In the context of a long-running application, API key are a better fit than openID tokens.
+You can create an API key in the console, under the API > Access keys section.
 You can find a buildable cargo project that shows how to use the API token authentication [here](example-app/).